bouwe77/react-testing-library-101/README.md

 # Not in scope

+- Setting up a project with Jest, etc. (will not cover this at all)

-- Testing hooks
+- Testing hooks (later video)

-- Mocking
+- Mocking (later video)